linktohack/helm-stack/README.md

 # Advance: Full override
-The properies of the manifests can be overridden (merged) with the values from `Services.XXX.Kind` (upper <kbd>S</kbd>) You now to take the full responsablity becasuse while this is a deep merge operation, you cannot set the value of an invidual item inside a list but the whole list instead.
+The properies of the manifests can be overridden (merged) with the values from `Services.XXX.Kind` (upper <kbd>S</kbd>) You now to take the full responsablity because while this is a deep merge operation, you cannot set the value of an invidual item inside a list but the whole list instead.
 ```yaml
 Services:
   redmine: